Oculus Touch buoys the Rift, but there's still work to be done

 On the first day of August, 2012, Oculus launched its Kickstarter.
 In doing so it started not one, but two revolutions.
 The project’s massive success proved people wanted to give virtual reality another shot, and showed Kickstarter can lift the fortunes of not just an entire company, but an entire category of products.
 The 2.4 million dollars raised by Oculus seems paltry compared to more recent crowd-funded projects, but it put the company on sound footing, and led to its eventual acquisition by Facebook for a cool two billion.

 Oculus needed the backing.
-Its Kickstarter was launched almost four years ago.
+Its Kickstarter was launched almost four years before the product hit store shelves.
 That’s a long time for a product to be in development, and in that time Oculus launched several developer kits.
-Now, the final, retail edition is here, and anyone can buy it – if you have $600, or $800, should you want to pick up the Oculus Touch controllers as well.
+Now, the final, retail edition is here, and anyone can buy it.
+After a deep price cut, the new Oculus Rift package can be picked up for just $400.
+That includes the headset, the controllers, two external sensors, and a couple free VR games.

-But the Rift’s long development has given the competition a chance to strike.
-HTC’s Vive is a strong competitor, and there’s a number of less expensive headsets based on mobile hardware, including the Samsung Gear VR, which was built in partnership with Oculus and is now on its second iteration.
-Has the Rift’s development resulted in a well-thought out headset, or have the delays shot it past its time to shine?’
+HTC’s Vive is a strong competitor, and there’s a number of less expensive headsets based on mobile hardware, including the Samsung Gear VR, and Google Daydream View.
+Even with a deep discount, is the Rift still worth your time?
+Let’s find out.

 A work of art